SpinningWing Logo

 Teetering rotor with undersling and cone hinges

 The last flapping mechanism we’ll discuss here is hingeless or rigid design.
 The blade is mounted directly to the hub but contains flexible material near the root which acts as a "virtual flap hinge."
-The alleviates the maintenance and failure risk associated with a hinge, but increases the transmission of vibration / loads to the fuselage.
+This alleviates the maintenance and failure risk associated with a hinge, but increases the transmission of vibration and loads to the fuselage.

 Lead / Lag